 However, if you have a server failure and lose the most recent version of the leases file in a failover situation, then it's actually preferable to "fault" the lease database and rely on the partner to have maintained a complete database.
 The only downside this has on restart is having to wait through MCLT delays associated with that operation.

-We would recommend the use of RAMdisk or other non-recoverable media for the lease database as a temporary measure only e.g. for diagnostic purposes only to confirm the source of a performance problem or bottleneck, or for an interim solution while waiting on the installation of battery-backed RAID or other sync-rate performance storage media.
+We would recommend the use of RAMdisk or other non-recoverable media for the leases database as a temporary measure only, e.g. for diagnostic purposes only to confirm the source of a performance problem or bottleneck, or for an interim solution while waiting on the installation of battery-backed RAID or other sync-rate performance storage media.

 Even then, for an interim solution, it might be preferable instead to raise the lease-time if that is administratively permitted (and won't needlessly starve the lease pools), as this will directly lower the load placed on the servers and may bring them below the the storage performance limit.